flanagansteve/Riggle/readme.md

 Hello, and thanks for using Riggle!
 This product is currently in beta, so please, do not hesitate to open issues on this repository so we can continue to improve it.

 You must have py-solc installed to use this.
-Run "pip install py-solc" to get it.
+Run "pip3 install py-solc" to get it.
 Riggle was designed and tested to run on python3, but I haven't tested it on python2 so don't be afraid to try your luck there.

 To use Riggle, download this repository, and write up a contract in Solidity.
 When you're ready to test and deploy your contract, run the Python program solidityToDeployable.py from the Riggle folder.
 On Linux or osx: